-Michelle Probst, Natural Resource Educator
+Michelle Probst, former Natural Resource Educator

 Winter can be a tough situation here in Wisconsin, you either love it or hate it.
 Over the years, I have really come to love winter, and one thing that has helped me appreciate the winter is getting involved in winter activities.
 There are many organizations here in Dane County to support winter recreation activities, one of them being the Madison Nordic Ski Club (MadNorSki).
-MadNorSki is an organization dedicated to making cross country skiing a sport for everyone by organizing lessons, events, youth teams, and more.
+MadNorSki is an organization dedicated to making cross-country skiing a sport for everyone by organizing lessons, events, youth teams, and more.

 As I write this it’s 43 degrees outside during a Wisconsin winter, and the snow that was blanketing the ground is now disappearing before my eyes.
 We know that our climate is changing and the average temperature has been rising, and that the most warming is happening in the winter and at night (WICCI, 2021).
 I have to admit, climate anxiety has been hitting me very hard this winter knowing that this winter may be a glimpse into our future.